-Through support of ongoing restoration and outreach efforts at Ka‘ūpūlehu Dryland Forest, Kalaemanō Cultural Center, and La‘i‘ōpua Dryland Habitat Preserve, students and other community members and visitors learn more about the connections of mauka and makai environments and the need for stewardship of Hawaii’s endangered dryland ecosystems.
+The Hawai‘i Forest Institute (HFI) is dedicated to the success of a number of ongoing projects that bring the organization’s mandate to the public in a tangible and worthwhile way.
+Through support for ongoing restoration and outreach efforts at Ka‘ūpūlehu Dryland Forest, Kalaemanō Cultural Center, La‘i‘ōpua Dryland Habitat Preserve, and Pālamanui Dry Forest, students and other community members and visitors learn about the connections of mauka and makai environments and the need for stewardship of Hawaii’s endangered dryland ecosystems.

 1% For the Planet: http://www.onepercentfortheplanet.org/en/